NethServer/docs/administrator-manual/en/firewall.rst

    Be sure to specify an accurate estimate of the bandwidth on network interfaces.
-   To pick an appropriate setting, please do not trust the nominal value, but use online tools to test the real provider speed.
+   To pick an appropriate setting, please do not trust the nominal value, but use the :guilabel:`Speedtest` button or online tools to test the real provider speed.

    In case of congestion by the provider, there is nothing to do in order to improve performance.

+Traffic shaping classes are used to commit bandwidth for specific network traffic.
 Configuration of traffic shaping is composed of 2 steps:

-- creation of traffic shaping classes
+* creation of traffic shaping classes
-- assignment of network traffic to a specific class
+* assignment of network traffic to a specific class

 Classes
 -------